andostini/dailies_server/README.md

 - run ". install.sh" to init the flask app
 - Open a second Terminal window and again cd to project root folder
 - run ". run2.sh"
+Optionally you can install Sample Footage:
+- Go to 127.0.0.1:5000 in Browser -> Login and Login with DIT and 'wurst'
+- Go to project and create a project with the settings of your choice.
+- Click on view to open the projet and click on upload.
+- Take all the contents from the SAMPLE FOOTAGE folder, found in the project root folder and drag them to the file upload.

 ## Running
 - Open Terminal and cd to project root folder.
 A folder named 'flaskr' must be the imediate child.